Sawuare/misk/README.txt

   ttt - tic-tac-toe, aka noughts-and-crosses wafer.h - code for writing 8-bit PCM WAVE files

-The directories and files in here are
+The directories and files in here are:

   add/
     Additional POSIX shell scripts which must be executed from this directory.